Kairotic/penelope/types/tablet.md

 deriveSpin (x:xs) = I:(deriveSpin xs)
 ```

-Turns the twists of the tablets into the twist of the yarn.
+`deriveSpin` turns the twists of the tablets into the twist of the yarn.
 The twist of the yarn = the first derivative of the twist of the tablet.

 ### Example